 Mobile app development is divided into two major approaches: Native and Cross-Platform.
-If you’re a small business owner looking to develop an app, you’ve probably asked yourself the big question: Should you go native or cross-platform?
+If you’re a small business owner looking to develop an app, you’ve probably asked yourself: Should you go native or cross-platform?

 It’s a tough call, and the choice can significantly impact your budget, app performance, and user experience.
 Native apps promise lightning-fast performance and seamless user experience, and cross-platform apps provide cost efficiency and wider market reach.